freyja-lynx-dev/mytra-presentation/main.typ

 It was a painful, long, mostly-manual, error prone process that would take *24 hours* for turnaround:
 - Kick off the test at 5PM Monday
-- Get results by 9AM Tuesday
+- Get results by 9AM Wednesday

 == The first attempt
 I created `performance-analyzer`